supertestnet/hoard/README.md

 > The sensitive data that is necessary to store indefinitely grows linearly with the number of vaults created.

-Yes but this "problem" does not rise to signfiicance in my opinion.
+True but this "problem" does not rise to signfiicance in my opinion.
 The data is a fixed amount per utxo, basically 200 presigned transactions per utxo.
 If you have millions of utxos, you might have to buy a hard drive, but if you're an exchange, that's not a significant addition to your operating expenses, especially for an optional feature.
 Not all users will want their utxos to be timelocked for 6 months before they can withdraw them so not all users of an exchange will want a vault.

 > The custodian must not lose the presigned transactions, since there is no other way of spending the bitcoin.